ossd-s25/Browser-Extension-Project/README.md

 If you encounter any problems:

-- submit a pull request for anything code related, [file a bug](https://github.com/ossd-s25/Browser-Scroller/pulls)
-- submit an issue request for anything non code-related, [file an issue](https://github.com/ossd-s25/Browser-Scroller/issues)
+- submit an issue request for anything code or non code-related, [file an issue](https://github.com/ossd-s25/Browser-Scroller/issues).

 ## Contributing